yuktaX/Mentorship-Matching-Platform/README.md

 All href links to .html files have been replaced to their URLs (in most cases removed the .html part ---> login.html replaced by /login).
 Appropriate functions for handling URLS have been added

-## Schema.sql file is run at the start of program by init_db() function.
+#### Schema.sql file is run at the start of program by init_db() function.
 No manual initialization required anymore.
 All table creations are hence present in schema.sql file.

+## Added smtplib for emailing.
+Server sends a mail to mentees and mentors that they have completed signup and can login.
+Mentors are also asked to upload resume for approval.

+#### How to execute?
+Replace "mentify@example.com" with your email_id.
+Email will be sent from your email id.
+In place of passcode add google app password.
+Type in app password in google.
+Enable 2 factor authentication if not enabled.
+Create a app name.
+An app password will be generated.
+Copy it and replace passcode with it.
+Now you can send mails to mentor/mentee email_id from your email_id.

+Payment.html and stylesheet created but not linked with backend yet.